-Home Phone Mobile Email * Desired Litter Personal Information What type of yard do you have? * Fenced Yard Invisible fence Unfenced No yard Do you own or rent your home? * Choose One Own Rent What type of home do you live in? * Choose one Single-Family Townhome Apartment Do you have children living in your home?
+Home Phone Mobile Email * Your employer and your spouse's employer Desired Litter Personal Information What type of yard do you have? * Fenced Yard Invisible fence Unfenced No yard Do you own or rent your home? * Choose One Own Rent What type of home do you live in? * Choose one Single-Family Townhome Apartment Do you have children living in your home?
 Does anyone in your home have allergies?
 Will this be your first dog?
 Nearest Emergency After-Hours Vet.
 Is there anyone in your home that does not want a puppy?
 Is anyone in your home elderly or disabled?
 Will this puppy be a surprise or a gift?
 Have you ever given up a pet (either sold or given away)?
 Are you aware of a doodle's unique grooming needs?
-Preferences What sex would you prefer?
+Preferences What gender would you prefer?
 Male Female No Preference Do you have a color preference?
 Do you have a coat preference?
-Choose one Wool Fleece None What are the three most important qualities that you are looking for in a puppy?
+Choose one Wool Fleece None What are the three most important qualities that you are looking for in a puppy and why?

 Please note that while your preferences will most certainly be considered, the litters conceived will dictate what is available.
 Puppy allocations are primarily based firstly on temperament; therefore, we cannot guarantee that all of your preferences will be available; however, we will make every attempt to fulfill your requests.